stevenrskelton/stevenrskelton.github.io/_posts/2022-08-13-jvm-versus-python-aws-lambda-functions.md

 ## Minimizing JVM Artifact Size

 Maintaining lightweight resource usage is the key to keeping execution costs low.
-Unfortunately the overhead of the JVM already places it behind Python and NodeJS deployments, but less than a full containerized build.
+Unfortunately the overhead of the JVM already places it behind Python and Node.js deployments, but less than a full containerized build.
 Library dependencies should be kept to the minimum since JVM artifacts do not perform tree-shaking code removal that Go or GraalVM will.

 |  Size   | Artifact Name                 | Use                                               |